This page will help guide you through the process of choosing a topic and identifying resources that may be useful in your research.

 Since global warming is a recent concern, finding the most current articles would be useful.

-- Look at the Article Database Page (Online Research Resources) and match the subject areas of your topic with the subject areas of the different article databases that are available for you to search.
+- Look at the Online Journals and Databases and match the subject areas of your topic with the subject areas of the different article databases that are available for you to search.

 Example: For the Global Warming topic, you can look at the Life Sciences & Medicine database subject area and see that there is an Environmental Sciences and Pollution Management database that deals with environmental issues.
 By looking at the Social Sciences, Business, & Education database subject area, you can also see that the PAIS Archive (Public Affairs Information Service) database might have articles dealing with developing countries.
 Searching both of these databases for articles relating to your topic would be a good place to start your research.